 The internet was not designed with security in mind.
 We’ve evolved the use case far beyond what was ever envisioned by it’s design.
 Due to this, securing things on the web is hard.
 Sometimes it can feel like trying to bash a square peg into a round hole - trust me; I know them feels.

 The only way it’s going to get better is by remembering that we all have an active part to play in keeping the web and it’s users safe.
-The best thing you can do is to make sure you are well versed in the security topics surrounding your filed of expertise.
-This not only refers to secure design, but also keeping a continually refreshed understanding of the active threat landscape, and best pratice mitigations.
+The best thing you can do is to make sure you are well versed in the security topics surrounding your field of expertise.
+This not only refers to secure design, but also keeping a continually refreshed understanding of the active threat landscape, and best practice mitigation.
 Users and clients will expect this from you.

 For the most part, users will objectively trust the websites and applications that you put out there, and rely on you to act as their arbiters of safety on the world wide web.
 Don’t let them down.